 “What do you do in session, just play?”

-As a therapist who regularly practices play therapy, I often hear parents say things like, “What do you do in there, just play?”
+As a therapist who regularly uses play therapy, I often hear parents say things like, “What do you do in there, just play?”
 To the untrained eye, that may be exactly what play therapy looks like.
-However, the implementation, conceptualization and practice of play therapy is much more complex and involved.
+However, it is much more complex and involved than what it looks like.

-According to Gary Landreth (2002), toys and play materials used in play therapy should help to facilitate a wide range of emotional and creative expression by children.
-They should also engage children and speak to their interests, in addition to being able to provide mastery experiences in which children can experience success.
-Kottman (2011) suggests toys that cover a wide array of categories; family/nurturing toys, scary toys, aggressive toys, expressive toys, and pretend/fantasy toys (p.
-90-91).
+According to Gary Landreth (2002), toys and materials used in play therapy should help encourage emotional and creative expression.
+The toys can engage children and speak to their interests, in addition to being able to provide mastery experiences where children can experience success.

 “Can’t I just play with them at home?”